Respect (song): Analysis and subtext

 "TCB" is an abbreviation, commonly used in the 1960s and 1970s, meaning "taking care of business", African-American slang for pleasing one's partner.
 "TCB in a flash" later became Elvis Presley's motto and signature.
 "R-E-S-P-E-C-T" and "TCB" are not present in Redding's 1965 version, but he incorporated Franklin's ideas in his later performances with the Bar-Kays.

-According to Detroit Free Press critic Brian McCollum, "Franklin's song has been dissected in books and academic papers, held up as a groundbreaking feminist and civil rights statement in an era when such declarations weren't always easy to make."
-When asked about her audacious stance amidst the feminist and Civil Rights Movement, Franklin told the Detroit Free Press, "I don't think it's bold at all.
+According to Detroit Free Press critic Brian McCollum, "Franklin's song has been dissected in books and academic papers, held up as a groundbreaking feminist and civil-rights statement in an era when such declarations weren't always easy to make."
+When asked about her audacious stance amidst the feminist and civil-rights movement, Franklin told the Detroit Free Press, "I don't think it's bold at all.
 I think it's quite natural that we all want respect—and should get it."

 Release and legacy

 The resulting song was featured on Franklin's 1967 breakthrough Atlantic Records debut album, I Never Loved a Man the Way I Love You.
 As the title track became a hit on both R&B and pop radio, Atlantic Records arranged for the release of this new version of "Respect" as a single.
 It was released on April 10, 1967.
 Cash Box called the single a "frantic, driving, wailing, up-beat workout."

 According to NPR, "So much of what made 'Respect' a hit—and an anthem—came from the Franklin rearrangement (including the Muscle Shoals musician's soulful guitar hook, the background vocals, and the added sax solo/chords).
 Franklin's rendition found greater success than the original, spending two weeks atop the Billboard Pop Singles chart, and eight weeks on the Billboard Black Singles chart.
 The changes in lyrics and production drove Franklin's version to become an anthem for the increasingly large Civil Rights and Women's Rights movements.
 She altered the lyrics to represent herself, a strong woman demanding respect from her man.
 Franklin's demands for "Respect" were "associated either with black freedom struggles or women's liberation."

-The song also became a hit internationally, reaching number 10 in the United Kingdom, and helping to transform Franklin from a domestic star into an international one.
+The song also became a hit internationally, reaching number 10 in the United Kingdom, and helped to transform Franklin from a domestic star into an international one.
 Otis Redding himself was impressed with the performance of the song.
-At the Monterey Pop Festival in the summer of the cover's release, he was quoted playfully describing "Respect" as the song "that a girl took away from me, a friend of mine, this girl she just took this song".
+At the Monterey Pop Festival in the summer of the cover's release, he was quoted as playfully describing "Respect" as the song "that a girl took away from me, a friend of mine, this girl she just took this song".
 "When her hit single 'Respect' climbed the charts in July 1967, some fans declared that the summer of 1967 was 'the summer of 'Retha, Rap, and Revolt.'"